AlexBeauchemin/ga-simple-tracking/README.md

 Google analytics made easy

-### Simple tracking using only html links

 *You don't need to include the google analytics javascript library, only include Tracker.js in your project and you're good to go!

 First, create the tracker

 ```javascript
 var tracker = $.Tracker($('body'),{
   account: 'your ga id here',
   domainName: 'domain name' //optional , remove this option if your not sure what it does
 });
 ```
+*The first parameter "$('body')" is the container that is targeted to find the tracking elements.
+Everything outside this container will not be tracked.*

+### Simple tracking using only html links

 Track an event
 ```html